dotnet/docs-maui/docs/fundamentals/localization.md

 <Image Source="flag.png" />
 ```

-However, for this to work on Windows it's necessary to modify your app's project file so that all images in the sub-folders of the *Platforms\Windows\Assets\Images* folder are copied to the root of your app package.
+However, for this to work on Windows it's necessary to modify your app's project file so that all images in the subfolders of the *Platforms\Windows\Assets\Images* folder are copied to the root of your app package.
 This can be accomplished by modifying your .csproj file to remove the `<Content />` MSBuild items for each individual localized image on Windows.
 Then, add the following MSBuild item:

 ```xml
 <ItemGroup Condition="$(TargetFramework.Contains('-windows'))">